f2calv/CasCap.Apis.GooglePhotos/README.md

 #### FileDataStoreFullPath

-The [Google.Apis.Auth](https://www.nuget.org/packages/Google.Apis.Auth/) library will cache the OAuth 2.0 login information in a local JSON file which it will then read from and renew tokens if necessary on subsequent logins.
-The JSON file is stored at Environment.SpecialFolder;
+The [Google.Apis.Auth](https://www.nuget.org/packages/Google.Apis.Auth/) library will cache the OAuth 2.0 login information in a local JSON file which it will then read tokens from and renew if necessary on subsequent logins.
+The JSON file(s) are stored per-User at Environment.SpecialFolder.ApplicationData;

 - Windows, %user%/something
 - Linux ?